stardew-access/stardew-access.github.io/mod-details.md

 1. Keyboard-Only:- We can simulate left and right mouse clicks in the menus(only).
 1. Money Narrator:- It narrates the money you have.
 The keybind for this is `R`.
 1. Snap Mouse:- This feature snaps mouse to the focused tile's position.
 Use `snap_mouse` to toggle it.
 This feature is `enabled` by default.

-## Future Features

-1. Path Finder - Searches for nearby objects and opens up a menu in which we can select where to go.